TheMicronauts/TORAIZ-AS-1-Help/README.md

 Now, a single CC is quicker to visualise and edit than its NRPN equivalent (which uses a group of four consecutive CCs).
 Moreover, the CC#s of a specific NRPN can conflict on the MIDI bus with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.

 Fortunately, when the parameter can be controlled by both methods, it is possible, if needed, to convert NRPNs into simple CCs in the MIDI sequence.
-Here's how.

 #### A) If the parameter’s value range is ≤ 127 (column L), the conversion is straightforward and doesn’t cause any resolution loss: